CoreyMcCoy/map-pack-tool/README.md

 ## Project Structure

 ```
+map-pack-tool/
+├── public/               # Static assets
-src/
+├── src/
-├── components/
+│   ├── components/      # Reusable React components
-│   ├── Footer.jsx       # Footer component
+│   ├── data/            # Data files (e.g., areas.js)
-│   ├── Header.jsx       # Header component
+│   ├── App.jsx          # Main application component
-│   └── ScrollToTop.jsx  # Custom scroll-to-top button
-├── assets/              # Static assets
+│   ├── main.jsx         # Entry point
-├── App.css              # App-specific styles
+│   └── index.css        # Global styles
-├── App.jsx              # Main App component
+├── package.json         # Project metadata and scripts
-├── index.css            # Global styles
+├── vite.config.js       # Vite configuration
-└── main.jsx             # App entry point
+└── README.md            # Project documentation
 ```

 ## Available Scripts

-- `npm run dev` - Start the development server with hot reload
+- `npm run dev` - Start the development server with hot reload.
-- `npm run build` - Build the app for production
+- `npm run build` - Build the app for production.
+- `npm run preview` - Preview the production build locally.
-- `npm run lint` - Run ESLint to check code quality
+- `npm run lint` - Run ESLint to check code quality.
-- `npm run preview` - Preview the production build locally

 ## Customization

-- Modify components in `src/components/` to fit your needs
+- Modify components in `src/components/` to fit your needs.
-- Update styles in `src/index.css` or component files
+- Update styles in `src/index.css` or component-specific CSS files.
-- Add new routes in `App.jsx` using React Router
+- Add or edit data in `src/data/` to customize the checklist.

 ## Contributing

-Feel free to submit issues and pull requests.
 Contributions are welcome!

-If this template helps you get started, consider giving it a star on GitHub! ⭐
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request with a clear description of your changes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.